canjs/canjs/view/bindings/doc/can-event.md

 ## Special Event Types

 can.view.bindings supports creating special event types (events that aren't natively triggered by the DOM), which are bound by adding attributes like `can-SPECIAL='KEY'`.
 This is similar to [$.special](http://benalman.com/news/2010/03/jquery-special-events/).

 ### can-enter / (enter)

 can-enter is a special event that calls its handler whenever the enter key is pressed while focused on the current element.
 For example:

 	<input type='text' can-enter='{save}' />

-The above template snippet would cause the save method (in the [can.mustache Mustache] [can.view.Scope scope]) whenever the user hits the enter key on this input.
+The above template snippet would cause the save method (in the [can.stache Stache] [can.view.Scope scope]) whenever the user hits the enter key on this input.